pigmej/statkube/README.md

   -q QUERY_EXTRA, --query-extra QUERY_EXTRA
                         This will be added to GH query.
 As a reference please see GitHub search API.
-Env var: STATKUBE_QUERY_EXTRA
+Env var: STATKUBE_QUERY_EXTRA --show-default-settings
+                        Shows the localization of default settings file which can be copied and changed.
+Use then STATKUBE_SETTINGS_FILE env var.
 ```

 Authentication